rust-lang/book/src/ch17-02-concurrency-with-async.md

 the heap with `Box`—and we are only doing that to get the types to line up.
 It would be nice if we could make this <!-- TODO: keep going -->

-This keeps everything on the stack, and that is a nice little performance win, but it is still a lot of explicit types, which is quite unusual for Rust!
-There is another problem, too.
-We got this far by ignoring the fact that we might have

 <!-- TODO: `pin!` simplifies a little -->

 <Listing number="17-TODO" caption="" file-name="src/main.rs">